20220920/Research./reflective-prompts.md

 ### What is polymorphism?
 Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance
 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?
+Yes, I said there was no time.
+I believe it.
 ### What is an MVP?
 How would you describe it to a group of 6 year olds?
+MVP, is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.
 ### What is the hardest problem you have solved so far?

 ### What is pair programming?
+Pair programming consists of two programmers sharing a single workstation (one screen, keyboard and mouse among the pair).
+The programmer at the keyboard is usually called the “driver”, the other, also actively involved in the programming task but focusing more on overall direction is the “navigator”; it is expected that the programmers swap roles every few minutes or so.
 ### What are you looking forward to learning about programming?
+Making a own product like internet of things.
 ### What is conscious listening?

 ### What is a variable?